-- 16 (1) There shall be a sub-committee of the Committee, to be known as the Adaptation Sub-Committee or, in Welsh, as yr Is-bwyllgor Addasu (referred to in this paragraph as "the ASC"). - (2) The ASC shall consist of- - (a) a person appointed by the national authorities to chair the ASC ("the ASC chair"), and - (b) not less than five other members appointed by the national authorities. - (3) The national authorities must- - (a) consult the chair before appointing the ASC chair, and - (b) consult the ASC chair before appointing the other members of the ASC. - (4) A person ceases to be the ASC chair if the person- - (a) resigns that office by giving written notice to the Secretary of State, or - (b) ceases to be a member of the ASC. - (5) The ASC may include persons who are not members of the Committee. - (6) Paragraphs 3 to 5 (term of office) apply to a person who is- - (a) a member of the Committee, and - (b) a member of the ASC, - in that person's capacity as a member of the ASC. - (7) Those paragraphs and paragraphs 8 to 10 (remuneration and pensions etc) apply to a member of the ASC who is not a member of the Committee as they apply to a member of the Committee. - (8) In the application of paragraph 5(a) by virtue of this paragraph, the reference to the Committee is a reference to the ASC.
+- 16 (1) There shall be a sub-committee of the Committee, to be known as the Adaptation Sub-Committee or, in Welsh, as yr Is-bwyllgor Addasu (referred to in this paragraph as "the ASC"). - (2) The ASC shall consist of- - (a) a person appointed by the national authorities to chair the ASC ("the ASC chair"), and - (b) not less than five other members appointed by the national authorities. - (3) The national authorities must- - (a) consult the chair before appointing the ASC chair, and - (b) consult the ASC chair before appointing the other members of the ASC. - (4) A person ceases to be the ASC chair if the person- - (a) resigns that office by giving written notice to the Secretary of State, or - (b) ceases to be a member of the ASC. - (5) The ASC may include persons who are not members of the Committee. - (6) Paragraphs 3 to 5 (term of office) apply to a person who is- - (a) a member of the Committee, and - (b) a member of the ASC, in that person's capacity as a member of the ASC.

+- (7) Those paragraphs and paragraphs 8 to 10 (remuneration and pensions etc) apply to a member of the ASC who is not a member of the Committee as they apply to a member of the Committee. - (8) In the application of paragraph 5(a) by virtue of this paragraph, the reference to the Committee is a reference to the ASC.

-Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before 31 May 2022.
+Status: This version of this Act contains provisions that are prospective.
+Changes to legislation: Climate Change Act 2008 is up to date with all changes known to be in force on or before may be reappointed to that office.

+18 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
-(See end of Document for details) View outstanding changes may be reappointed to that office.
+(See end of Document for details) View outstanding changes